MarcoMuellner/domaindrivenjs/docs/guide/getting-started.md

 ## Next Steps

-Now that you understand what DDD and Domainify are about:
+Now that you understand what DDD and DomainDrivenJS are about:

 1. Check out the [Quick Start guide](/guide/quick-start.html) to build your first domain model
 2. Learn more about [DDD fundamentals](/guide/ddd/) to understand the key concepts
-3. Explore [example applications](/examples/) to see Domainify in action
+3. Explore [example applications](/examples/) to see DomainDrivenJS in action

 Or dive straight into core concepts:
 - [Value Objects](/guide/core/value-objects.html)